12 Ways To Unleash Your Inner Courage

 (Gerry Spence’s book, How To Argue And Win Every Time, delves deeply into the concept of “permission.”)

-4. Remind others that electricity can only be obtained from you.
-You are the one who provides them with electricity.
-You are giving them a gift.
-Their power is simply “your perception” of it (that is, their power originates in your mind).
-Your goal is to provide them with as much electricity as possible at all times.
+4. Reiterate to others that they can only derive power from you, as you are the source of that power.
+Providing them with electricity is a gift, and their power is essentially “your perception” of it (meaning, their influence originates in your mind).
+Your objective is to supply them with as much electricity as possible consistently.

-Making an “aware” decision empowers you while also strengthening your courage.
-People cannot abuse your strength because their power is derived from you.
-You can easily take back the energy you’ve already given them at any time… “just by being aware.”
+Making a conscious decision empowers you and fortifies your courage.
+Others cannot exploit your strength since their power originates from you.
+You can effortlessly reclaim the energy you’ve granted them at any moment—simply by being aware.

 Instead of being disempowered by the world’s positivity, embrace it.
 Rather than giving yourself what will empower you, give yourself what will empower you.